sillsdev/web-languageforge/README.md

 #### Installation and Deployment ####

-Follow the steps outlined in the [Installation and Deployment](#installation-and-deployment) section of [Local Linux Development Setup](#local-linux-development-setup).
+Follow the installation and deployment steps outlined in [Local Linux Development Setup](#local-linux-development-setup).
 Remember that you will need to clone the **xForge** repos in Windows with Unix line endings.

 ``` bash
 git clone --recurse-submodules --no-checkout https://github.com/sillsdev/web-languageforge